percona/pxb-docs/docs/index.md

 ## Supported versions

-Percona XtraBackup {{release}} can take backups of MySQL-compatible databases in older server versions and the following later versions:
+Percona XtraBackup {{release}} can take backups of MySQL-compatible databases in older server versions, if specific conditions are met, and the following later versions:

 * Percona Server for MySQL 8.0.34, and MySQL 8.0.34